-All VA employees/Contractors who have access to VA computers must complete the onboarding and annual mandatory privacy and information security training.
-In addition, all employees/contractors with access to VHA computer systems must complete the VHA mandated Privacy and HIPAA Focused raining.
-Finally, all new employees receive face-to-face/virtual training by the facility Privacy Officer and Information Security Officer during new employee orientation.
+All VA employees and contractors who have access to VA computers must complete the onboarding and annual mandatory privacy and information security training.
+In addition, all employees and contractors with access to VHA computer systems must complete the VHA mandated Privacy and HIPAA Focused raining.
+Finally, all new employees receive face-to-face or virtual training by the facility Privacy Officer and Information System Security Officer (ISSO) during new employee orientation.
 The Privacy and Information Security Officer also perform subject specific trainings on an as needed basis.